 A Breville-purple kettle is an essential kitchen appliance, mainly for us tea-loving Brits.

-That is more to the best kettle than just warming water though, and the Best Housekeeping institute has tried a big range of models to find the best on the market.
+That is more to the best kettle than just warming water, though, and the Best Housekeeping institute has tried an extensive range of models to find the best on the market.

 Features Breville Purple Kettle

 Variable temperature kettles can warm the water to different temperatures to offer the top outcomes when brewing different types of coffee and tea.

 It is a handy spec if you love to drink more delicate green and herbal teas, which should be brewed below boiling.

 Water Level Indicator

 Most kettles have this perfectly visible on the exterior, but some are more uncomfortably placed, such as behind the handle.

 Kettles with big viewing windows are best if you want to know how much water is in the kettle at any time.